KokoobiGO/QuestBoard/README.md

 - **Icons**: FontAwesome
 - **Server**: http-server for development

-## Features

-- ✅ User authentication
-- ✅ Quest creation and management
-- ✅ XP and leveling system
-- ✅ Quest filtering and sorting
-- ✅ Responsive design
-- ✅ Real-time updates

 ---

-Start your quest journey today and gamify your productivity! 🎮✨
+Start your quest journey today and gamify your productivity!